-Maui’s Plant-Based Revolution: Seven Fully Vegan Spots Worth a Detour
+Maui’s Plant-Based Revolution: Four Fully Vegan Spots Worth a Detour

 When people picture Maui food, they often envision fish tacos, plate lunches, and resort buffets.
 What gets missed is how strong the plant-based food scene has become, especially if you know where to look: tucked along Hana Highway, in modest strip malls, and in small West and Central Maui pockets where the food is the point.